Taylor Swift Eras Tour poster: she plays a pink guitar in an iridescent bodysuit onstage

 Why artists are improvising with trademark law

-So artists are building their legal perimeter from whatever tools exist: trademark, copyright, state voice statutes, platform takedown procedures.
-None of these is a complete solution.
-Together, they represent the available options for anyone operating before a comprehensive federal framework arrives.
+So artists are building their legal perimeter from the tools that exist now: trademark, copyright, state voice statutes, and platform takedown procedures.
+None is a complete solution.
+Together they represent the available options for anyone operating before a comprehensive federal framework arrives.

 What this means if you are building a creative career